Polynomial Chaos-based Stochastic Model Predictive Control: An Overview and Future Research Directions: Author Information

-Prabhat K. Mishra is an Assistant Professor at the Indian Institute of Technology Kharagpur (IIT Kgp) where he does research at the intersection of control theory and artificial intelligence for safety-critical applications and cyber-physical systems.
+\begin{IEEEbiography}{{P}rabhat K. Mishra}{\,}(pkmishra@ai.iitkgp.ac.in) is an Assistant Professor at the Indian Institute of Technology Kharagpur (IITKgp) where he does research at the intersection of control theory and artificial intelligence for safety-critical applications and cyber-physical systems.
 He received a Ph.D. from the Indian Institute of Technology Bombay (IITB) and a Swiss Government Excellence Scholarship to study at École polytechnique fédérale de Lausanne (EPFL) for a year.
-He was a Postdoctoral Associate at the Massachusetts Institute of Technology (MIT) and a Postdoctoral Research Associate at the University of Illinois at Urbana-Champaign (UIUC) before moving to IIT Kgp.
+He was a Postdoctoral Associate at the Massachusetts Institute of Technology (MIT) and a Postdoctoral Research Associate at the University of Illinois at Urbana-Champaign (UIUC) before moving to IITKgp. \end{IEEEbiography}

-Joel A. Paulson is the H.C. ``Slip" Slider Assistant Professor at the Ohio State University where he is also a core faculty member of the Sustainability Institute (SI) and an affiliate of the Translational Data Analytics Institute (TDAI).
-His research focuses on data-driven optimization and advanced control of complex systems under uncertainty with applications in next-generation biochemical and smart manufacturing processes such as continuous pharmaceutical manufacturing, chemical looping combustion, and non-equilibrium plasma jets.
-Recognitions include the NSF CAREER Award, the 2020 IFAC World Congress Best Application Paper Prize, and the AIChE 35 under 35 Award.